What is Payroll Accounting?

 In terms of government, payroll accountants should also be well-versed in tax laws and regulations.
-From an employee perspective the payroll department is responsible for checking that the correct amount of taxes have been withheld from each paycheck.
-These include federal, state and local income tax, Social Security tax and unemployment tax.
-It’s the responsibility of payroll accountants to ensure all necessary withholdings are deducted from each employee’s paycheck.
+From an employee perspective, payroll specialists are responsible for checking that the correct amount of taxes have been withheld from each paycheck.
+These include federal, state, and local income tax, Social Security tax, and unemployment tax at the current rate.
+It’s the responsibility of payroll to ensure all necessary withholdings are deducted from each of the organizations employee’s paychecks.

-On the corporate and/or business side, payroll accountants are tasked with making quarterly payments to the Internal Revenue Service and other state and local taxing authorities.
-There are numerous categories of taxes on the business side such as federal unemployment tax, Social Security tax and workers’ compensation.
+On the corporate and/or business side, these accountants are tasked with making quarterly payments to the Internal Revenue Service and other state and local taxing authorities.
+There are numerous categories of taxes on the business side such as federal unemployment tax, Social Security tax, and workers’ compensation.
 Businesses are required by the government to pay half of an employee’s Social Security and Medicare tax liability.

-At the end of each year, payroll accountants may also be asked to compile and issue individual compensation reports to each employee, and to the government, for tax purposes.
+At the end of each year, payroll accountants may also be asked to compile and issue an overview and individual compensation reports to each employee, and to the government, for tax purposes.

 Also, the IRS and the Fair Labor Standards Act require businesses to keep and maintain certain employee records.
-Payroll accountants are responsible for ensuring that its payroll department is following these regulations.
-Businesses and corporations that fail to properly maintain employee records in accordance with the Fair Labor Standards Act may be subject to fines and possible imprisonment under the FLSA.
+Payroll is responsible for ensuring that the department is following these regulations.
+Businesses and corporations that don't properly maintain employee records in accordance with the Fair Labor Standards Act may be subject to fines and possible imprisonment under the FLSA.

-Lastly, payroll accountants should be familiar with the Federal Insurance Contributions Act, or “FICA tax.”
-The federal law requires employers and employees to pay into the Social Security and Medicare programs.
+Lastly, these accountants should be familiar with the Federal Insurance Contributions Act, or “FICA tax.”
+This federal law is the one which requires employers and employees to pay into the Social Security and Medicare programs.

 Certification and Licensure

 Entry-level positions in payroll usually require a high school diploma and one year of office experience.
 This is how many begin a career in payroll and your job title can vary.
 If you land a clerical position, such as payroll clerk or assistant - some very small businesses have bookkeepers who perform some payroll tasks much as a payroll clerk does, you most likely will perform general administrative duties such as filing, faxing and copying.
 As you move up the ladder, you may audit time and attendance, add new employee information into the company's human resources records, and make changes to tax data or employment statuses.

-As you move forward in your career as a payroll accountant, many companies prefer a candidate to have earned a Bachelor's Degree in accounting.
+As you move forward in your career, many companies prefer a candidate to have earned a bachelor's degree in accounting.

-According to the U.S. Department of Labor, Bureau of Labor Statistics, most individuals will have a Bachelor’s Degree or a related field such as business administration, finance, statistics, actuarial science or economics to work in the field of payroll accounting.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, most individuals will have a bachelor’s degree or a related field such as business administration, finance, statistics, actuarial science or economics to work in the payroll.

-Individuals who are interested in payroll accounting careers may take the needed training at traditional colleges and universities or online.
+Individuals who are interested in a payroll career may take the needed training at traditional colleges and universities or online.
 Besides taking courses in general education, humanities, business, and life sciences, students may take core courses such as:

 Advancement Opportunities for Payroll Accountants

-Individuals interested in payroll accounting may be able to advance their careers by obtaining a Master’s Degree in Business Administration or by pursuing a Certified Public Accountant license.
+Individuals interested in working in payroll as an accountant may be able to advance their careers by obtaining a Master’s Degree in Business Administration or by pursuing a Certified Public Accountant (CPA) license.
 There are also several specific payroll certifications that are provided by professional associations which, along with additional professional skills, will provide you access to even more job openings.

 Individuals may further opt to earn professional designations and credentials, but these are not mandatory.
-The American Payroll Association, which is the main professional association in the field of payroll accounting, offers two distinct certification programs:
+The American Payroll Association, which is the main professional association in the field of accounting for payroll specialists, offers two distinct certification programs: